hero-back

 How to Get Candidates to Apply Using the SAP SF Career Site Builder

-Boost Applicant Quality: Tips to enhance your career site & attract more candidates.
+Boost applicant quality: Tips to enhance your career site & attract more candidates.

 Many professionals are considering leaving their current jobs to pursue roles that offer an improved work-life balance that’s more aligned with their values.
 They’re comparison-shopping and researching multiple opportunities before deciding on their next roles.

 At the same time, many employers are struggling to attract top talent, while the candidate’s attention is getting increasingly dispersed.
 If job postings seem generic, if career sites don’t provide a clear idea of the expected work assignments as well as the company culture, or if it’s difficult to understand how to apply for the job, the inertia to submit a job application will likely increase and candidates will move on to another employer’s career site.
+Contact us to learn how we can help you elevate your employer branding with SAP SuccessFactors.

 What Is SAP SuccessFactors Career Site Builder?

-The Career Site Builder (CSB) is an SAP SuccessFactors Recruiting Marketing functionality that allows companies to build and manage their own career site and drive job applicants through their recruiting processes.
+The Career Site Builder (CSB) is an SAP SuccessFactors Recruiting Marketing functionality that allows companies to build and manage their career site and drive job applicants through their recruiting processes.

 This tool allows companies to shape the candidate experience from where it begins: the job application.
 The career site design makes it possible to facilitate: